PDFs by language

 The main part of the eye is the eyeball (also known as the globe), which is filled with a jelly-like material called vitreous humor.
 The front of the eyeball has a clear lens with an iris (the colored part of the eye that acts like a camera shutter), which allows light to enter the eye and focuses it on the retina.

 The retina is the inner layer of cells in the back of the eye.
 It is made up of special nerve cells that are sensitive to light.
 These light-sensing cells are connected to the brain by the optic nerve, which runs out the back of the eyeball.
 The pattern of light (image) that reaches the retina is sent through the optic nerve to an area of the brain called the visual cortex, allowing us to see.

-The eyes develop very early as babies grow in the womb.
-During the early stages of development, the eyes have cells called retinoblasts that divide into new cells and fill the retina.
-At a certain point, these cells stop dividing and develop into mature retinal cells.
+The eyes start to develop well before birth.
+During the early stages of development, the eyes have cells called retinoblasts, which multiply to make new cells that fill the retina.
+At a certain point, these cells stop multiplying and become mature retinal cells.

 Rarely, something goes wrong with this process.
-Instead of maturing into special cells that detect light, some retinoblasts continue to divide and grow out of control, forming a cancer known as retinoblastoma.
+Instead of maturing, some retinoblasts continue to grow out of control, forming a cancer known as retinoblastoma.

-The chain of events inside cells that leads to retinoblastoma is complex, but it almost always starts with a change (mutation) in a gene called the retinoblastoma (RB1) gene.
-The normal RB1 gene helps keep cells from growing out of control, but the change in the gene stops it from working like it should.
-Depending on when and where the change in the RB1 gene occurs, 2 different types of retinoblastoma can result.
+The chain of events inside cells that leads to retinoblastoma is complex, but it almost always starts with a change (mutation) in the RB1 gene.
+The normal RB1 gene helps keep cells from growing out of control, but a change in the gene stops it from working like it should.
+Depending on when and where the change in the RB1 gene occurs, it can result in 2 different types of retinoblastoma.

 In about 1 out of 3 children with retinoblastoma, the abnormality in the RB1 gene is congenital (present at birth) and is in all the cells of the body, including all of the cells of both retinas.
 This is known as a germline mutation.